alanqrwang/nwhead/README.md

 An example of usage in a CNN can be found in `model/net.py`.

-In particular, the ranking support images by the `scores` variable enables sorting the support images by similarity, as in this figure:
+In particular, ranking support images by the `scores` variable enables sorting the support images by similarity, as in this figure:
 ![Similarities](figs/weights.png)

 ## Support influence